Emily Ratajkowski Is Naked In Bed, And Instagram Is Jealous Of Who’s With Her

 Eye-catching as this furry friend may be, Emily appears to take center stage.
 She seems to be makeup-free.
 Nonetheless, defined brows, plump lips, and the doe-eyed gaze that’s become Emily’s trademark are all manifesting.
 The snap is also channeling the increasingly popular trend of morning selfies.

 Emily has 22.5 million Instagram followers.
-Having spent her early twenties as a rising model, Ratajkowski is now a full-blown celebrity.
-She is 27 years old.
+Having spent her early 20s as a rising model, Ratajkowski is now a full-blown celebrity.
+She is 27-years-old.
 While her Instagram following is more modest compared to fellow models, Kendall Jenner and Gigi Hadid, EmRata is nonetheless considered to have “made it” in the industry.
 Her portfolio includes Sports Illustrated covers.
 Likewise, runway appearances for high-end designers including Dolce & Gabbana, Versace, and Marc Jacobs.

-Following in the footsteps of fellow models, Elle Macpherson and Alessandra Ambrosio, Ratajkowski has also launched her own clothing line.
+Following in the footsteps of fellow models Elle Macpherson and Alessandra Ambrosio, Ratajkowski has also launched her own clothing line.
 Inamorata sells lingerie, swimwear, and athleisurewear basics including skirts and dresses.
 As has become commonplace with celebrity merchandise, Emily frequently promotes her range on Instagram.
 Promo for Inamorata comes as unusual, though.
 With a low-lit, somewhat gritty convenience store setting, shots have an edge on the competition.

 Popular as Emily’s still snaps may be, engagement is invariably higher for her video updates.
 The above one currently sits at 7.5 million views.
 Skimpy lingerie and prominent thong flaunting are likely responsible, here.